santiagoa58/learn-postgresql/README.md

 POSTGRES_POST=5432
 ```

-these are the default values for the PostgreSQL container, but you can change them if you want.
+these are the default values for the PostgreSQL container.

 **Install Dependencies**: